mihailgaberov/mihail-gaberov.eu/src/pages/how-to-automate-simple-tasks-with-nodejs/index.md

 ---
-title: "Automate your expenses with Node.js"
+title: "How to Automate Simple Tasks with Node.js"
 date: "2020-10-27"
 ---